Schedule of Classes:

 Week 2 - Our Study of Chinese Religion, continued.

 Can we really understand another religion, especially from a foreign culture?
 The “phenomenology” and “heterophenomenology” of religion.
-Herbert Fingarette, Confucius-The Secular as Sacred as an example of heterophenomenology; Chris Arthur, “Phenomenology and the Art of Story-telling,” and “Notes from Fingarette.doc” on My.Westminster.
-Consider Fingarette on li, on ch'ih, and on jen.
+Chris Arthur, “Phenomenology and the Art of Story-telling,” and Herbert Fingarette, Confucius-The Secular as Sacred as an example of heterophenomenology; See “Notes from Fingarette.doc” on D2L.
+Consider li, ch'ih, and jen.

 Thur.
-9/5 Continuing our consideration of Fingarette's analysis of these important early Chinese ideas: How do they relate to Laurence G. Thompson's application of Frederick Streng's understanding of religion as a means of “ultimate transformation” (see Thompson's Chinese Religions p.
+9/10 Continuing our consideration of Fingarette's analysis of these important early Chinese ideas: How do they relate to Laurence G. Thompson's application of Frederick Streng's understanding of religion as a means of “ultimate transformation” (see Thompson's Chinese Religions p.
 80).
-Consider also the article on “The Confucian Tradition: A Confucian Perspective On Learning To Be Human,” by Tu Wei-ming (My.Westminster).
+Consider also the article on “The Confucian Tradition: A Confucian Perspective On Learning To Be Human,” by Tu Wei-ming (D2L).

 Tues.
-9/10 Gonick, pages 53-110.
+9/15 - Gonick, pages 53-110.
 Prehistory to Confucius to the advent of the First Emperor.
 For primary sources from this period, see Sommer 3 - 48.
+Don't forget about taking notes.

 Week 4 - Archaic Chinese Religion.